back to buchty.net

 One-shot mode

-Just like free-run mode but the wave is only played once, stopping at the end of the wave (page-size limit or 0).
+The wave is only played once from wave start (assuming accumulator reset), stopping at the end of the wave (page-size limit or 0).

 Swap mode